-3.3 HISTORICAL RESOURCES
+3.4 HISTORICAL RESOURCES

 Historical resources are defined and protected under the Historical Resources Act.
-The Listing of Historic Resources does not list any previously recorded historical resources within the IDP area.
-However, the listing is updated twice per year and future development plans should be submitted to Alberta Culture and Tourism for approval prior to construction.
-(Map 2 - Environmental Features and Constraints).
+The Listing of Historic Resources14 identified areas previously recorded as having potential for historical resources within SW- and SE-23-049-01 W5M.
+In this north portion of the IDP area, Historic Resource Values 4 (containing a historic resource that may require avoidance) and 5 (high potential to contain a historic resource) 'a' (archaeological) were identified.
+The listing is updated twice per year and any future development plans should be submitted to Alberta Culture and Tourism for approval prior to construction (Map 2 - Environmental Features and Constraints).

-3.4 PIPELINES WELL SITES AND FACILITIES
+3.5 PIPELINES WELL SITES AND FACILITIES

-Oil and gas activities adjacent and/or within the IDP Boundary include existing and former oil and gas well sites, associated facilities, and pipelines depicted Map 3 - Existing Wells, Pipelines and Facilities.
+Oil and gas activities adjacent and/or within the IDP Boundary include existing and former oil and gas well sites, associated facilities, and pipelines as depicted Map 3 - Existing Wells, Pipelines and Facilities.